 PA Nepal not only supports children within the children’s homes but also extends its support to vulnerable children in the surrounding communities.
 This includesthe children of prisoners who remain with their extended family as well as children living nearby PA Nepal’s Junkiri Schools seeking a better education.

 The Junkiri Education Project is PA Nepal’s alternative learning environment for children who have been neglected in the past or who do not reach their full potential in traditional education systems.
 While Junkiri students do focus on learning government-required subjects such as mathematics, English, and Nepali, they also benefit from tuition in practical life skills such as cooking, handicrafts, and farming and cattle raising techniques.
 These subjects allow each child to explore their own unique skill set.

 Junkiri also provide free meals, stationery and free clothing for students.
 In addition, each Junkiri school houses a library that is used by students and local community members.

 Girls Empowerment through Education Nepal (GEE Nepal) Program

 As in many other Asian countries, boys are heavily favored over girls;the ratio of boys to girls in Nepali primary and secondary school is around two to one.Gender discrimination is apparent in all aspects of society, but is painfully evident in the education system.

-The GEN program was established to provide non-discriminatory education for girls.
-The GEN sponsorship covers education-related expenses including school supplies, books, uniforms, shoes, raincoats, sweaters, and tiffin (mid-day snacks) at school.
+The GEE program was established to provide non-discriminatory education for girls.
+The GEE sponsorship covers education-related expenses including school supplies, books, uniforms, shoes, raincoats, sweaters, and tiffin (mid-day snacks) at school.
 All fees are paid directly to the schools and the girls remain living with their families.

 This program supports 34 girls, 20 from Kathmandu and 14 from eastern Nepal.